-Climate change impacts, including sea-level rise, are not limited to the open coast and may involve increased storm events and flooding.
-The lease area is located along the Sacramento River within a region identified as tidally-influenced and vulnerable to flooding at current sea levels.
-The facilities associated with this lease area include a floating boat dock with covered slip, gangway, strong arm, electrical conduit, and bank protection.
+Climate change impacts including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
+The lease area is located within a tidally influenced region vulnerable to flooding at current sea levels.
+In the foreseeable future, this area will be at a higher risk of flood exposure given future projected scenarios of sea-level rise.
+The facilities associated with this lease area include: an existing floating boat dock, ramp, two deadmen anchor systems, and bank protection.
+The floating dock is anchored to the river bank by two deadmen anchor systems with cables attached to the ends of the floating dock.